BrunoSantosCode/Shadow-Hand-Pick-and-Place-with-Depth-Cameras/README.md

 ### 🟢 Running with ZED

-To run the system with the **ZED** camera, follow the same steps as for RealSense but replace the scripts:
+To run the system with the **ZED** camera, follow the same steps as for RealSense but:
  - Replace `pick_n_place_rs.py` by `pick_n_place_zed.py`
  - Replace `acquire_pos_rs.py` by `acquire_pos_zed.py`